francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 In this illustration, the sender sends three QUIC packets through the network channel.
-Packets 1 and 2 carry one source symbol each and the packet 3 contains carries one repair symbol protecting the two source symbols.
-Packet 2 is lost due to network imperfection preventing Source Symbol 2 from being received through the network channel.
-The FEC decoder reconstructs Source Symbol 2 by combining Source Symbol 1 and Repair Symbol.
-Source Symbol 2 is thus received through the coding channel.
-Note that Source Symbol 2 is not received as a packet since QUIC packets are only exchanged through the network channel.
-On the other hand, source symbols can be received from both the network and coding channels.
+Packets 1 and 2 carry one source symbol each and the packet 3 carries one repair symbol protecting the two source symbols.
+Packet 2 is lost due to network imperfection preventing SOURCE_SYMBOL(2) from being received through the network channel.
+The FEC decoder reconstructs SOURCE_SYMBOL(2) by combining SOURCE_SYMBOL(1) and REPAIR_SYMBOL.
+SOURCE_SYMBOL(2) is thus received through the coding channel.
+Note that SOURCE_SYMBOL(2) is not received as a packet since QUIC packets are only exchanged through the network channel.
+On the other hand, source symbols can be received from both the network (inside QUIC packets) and coding channels.

 # FEC and the loss recovery mechanism